ResearchComputing/odor2action/docs/source/main/index.md

 Because CURC computing resources are shared among many researchers, Research Computing manages usage of the system through jobs. **Jobs** are simply an allotment of resources that can be used to execute processes.
 Research Computing uses a program named the *Simple Linux Utility for Resource Management*, or **Slurm**, to create and manage jobs.

 In order to run a program on the O2A partition on Blanca, you must request resources from Slurm to generate a job.
 Resources can be requested from a login node or a compile node.
 You must then provide commands to run your program on those requested resources.
-Where you provide you commands depends on whether you are running a [batch job](https://curc.readthedocs.io/en/latest/running-jobs/batch-jobs.html) or an [interactive job](https://curc.readthedocs.io/en/latest/running-jobs/interactive-jobs.html).
+Where you provide you commands depends on whether you are running a <a href="https://curc.readthedocs.io/en/latest/running-jobs/batch-jobs.html" target="_blank">batch job</a> or an <a href="https://curc.readthedocs.io/en/latest/running-jobs/interactive-jobs.html" target="_blank">interactive job</a>

 When you submit a batch job or an interactive job, it will be placed in a queue until resources are available.
-[A detailed guide on the Slurm queue and accounting tools can be found here.](https://curc.readthedocs.io/en/latest/running-jobs/slurm-commands.html)
+Additional details can be found in the <a href="https://curc.readthedocs.io/en/latest/running-jobs/slurm-commands.html" target="_blank">documentation on Slurm queue and accounting tools</a>.

 #### Batch Jobs